 Narrative reviews.
 The Editor-in-Chief will request review articles on topics of particular clinical or translational interest for the readers of the Revista Española de Enfermedades Digestivas.
 Interested authors (a maximum of 8) are advised to first contact the Editor-in-Chief or an Associate Editor providing a rough draft of their proposed paper.
 Review articles are expected to be clear, concise, and up-to-date.
-Review articles must be accompanied by an abstract and a visual abstract.
-The word limit for review articles is 3,500 words excluding the abstract and references.
+Review articles ins 3,500 words excluding the abstract and references.
 An inclusion of tables and figures summing up key points is highly desirable, with a maximum of 5 figures and/or tables, and 100 bibliography references.
-Review articles will be peer-reviewed as well as reviewed by the Editorial Board.
+Review articles well as reviewed by the Editorial Board.
 Modifications may be requested.
 A title page should be attached.